spheredev/neosphere/README.md

 ========

-The latest stable minisphere release at the time of this writing is **minisphere 4.1.1**, released on Wednesday, August 24, 2016.  minisphere binaries are provided through GitHub, and the latest version is always available for download here:
+The latest stable minisphere release at the time of this writing is **minisphere 4.2.0**, released on Wednesday, September 14, 2016.  minisphere binaries are provided through GitHub, and the latest version is always available for download here: